 Multi-Surface Cleaning

-The Bissell Crosswave 1785A, just like the Pet Pro, is a multi-surface cleaning tool.
-We’re not just talking about tiles and floorboards; if you have area rugs, you can run this wet dry vac right over them to clean their surface and remove embedded dirt and debris.
+The Bissell Crosswave 1785A, just like the Pet Pro, it is a multi-surface cleaning tool.
+We are not just talking about tiles and floorboards.
+If you have rugs, you can run this wet dry vac over them to clean the surface and remove embedded dirt and debris.

 0.4-liter Dual-Tank System

-The 1785A comes with the classic dual-tank system with a combined capacity of 0.4 liters.
-Though not the largest tanks out there, it holds onto enough water to clean multiple rooms on a single tank.
-The tanks are separate from each other so there’s absolutely no risk of accidentally drawing water from the dirty water tank.
+The 1785A model comes with a classic dual-tank system with a combined capacity of 0.4 liters.
+Though not the largest tanks out there, it holds enough water to clean multiple rooms in a single tank.
+The tanks are separate from each other then there’s absolutely no risk of accidentally drawing water from the dirty water tank.

 Dual-Action Brushroll

-Inside of the floorhead is a dual-action microfiber brushroll that massages bare floors and carpets while it cleans.
-Microfiber differs from traditional bristled brushes in how it’s unable to deep-clean shaggy carpeting and rugs.
-However, it dislodges hair and all types of debris from the surface, allowing the powerful inlet to suction all loosened floor contaminants.
+Inside the floorhead is a dual-action microfiber brush roll that massages bare floors and carpets while it cleans.
+Microfiber differs from traditional bristled brushes in which it’s unable to deep-clean shaggy carpets and rugs.
+However, it dislodges hair and types of debris from the surface, allowing the power inlet to suck all loosened floor contaminants.

 Washes and Vacuums Simultaneously